2i2c-org/infrastructure/docs/howto/upgrade-cluster/upgrade-disruptions.md

-If upgrading a zonal cluster, the single k8s api-server will be temporarily unavailable, but that is not a big problem as user servers and JupyterHub will remains accessible.
+If upgrading a zonal cluster, the single k8s api-server will be temporarily unavailable, but that is not a big problem as user servers and JupyterHub will remain accessible.
 The brief disruption is that JupyterHub won't be able to start new user servers, and user servers won't be able to create or scale their dask-clusters.